AL333Z/fp-in-industry/pres-long.md

 Our focus here is **_NOT_** on the System Architecture

-We'll just put our attention on _implementing an architecture component_ (the projector) using Pure Functional Programming, in Scala
+We'll just put our attention on _implementing architecture components_ using Pure Functional Programming, in Scala

 ---